520 Hz Low Frequency Requirements for Sleeping Rooms

 What organizations need to know about the new NFPA 520 Hz sounder requirements

-Effective January 1, 2015, the NFPA 720 Standard for the Installation of Carbon Monoxide (CO) Detection and Warning Equipment requires that audible alarms in sleeping rooms shall produce a low frequency T4 pattern for CO detection to improve the effectiveness of waking up individuals in the event of fire.
-This requirement is part of the 2009 edition of NFPA 720.
+Effective January 1, 2015, the NFPA 720 Standard for the Installation of Carbon Monoxide (CO) Detection and Warning Equipment requires that audible alarms in sleeping rooms shall produce a low frequency T4 pattern for CO detection to improve the effectiveness of waking up individuals.
+This requirement is part of the 2012 edition of NFPA 720.
 Effective January 1, 2014, the NFPA 72 National Fire Alarm and Signaling Code added requirements in the 2010 and 2013 editions that audible alarms in sleeping rooms shall produce a low frequency temporal pattern (T3).
 These codes affect sounders in hotel and motel guest rooms, college and university dormitories, and assisted living facilities.

 Eaton offers 2 solutions that meet NFPA’s low frequency tone requirements

 Exceder Low Frequency Sounders: By using the Exceder LED low frequency sounder, organizations can meet both sleeping room codes – NFPA 72 and NFPA 720 with one device.
 The low frequency sounder line features two different sound patterns, T3 for fire detection and T4 for CO detection.
 Eaton offers low frequency sounder strobe models for both low (110) and high (177) candela settings, ideal for retrofits and new construction.
 The Exceder LED low frequency sounders and sounder strobes can replace a facility’s existing appliances, utilizing the same single pair of wires that are currently installed, offering a simple retrofit to meet new codes for sleeping rooms.